leiradel/luamods/changeme/README.md

 # changeme

-**changeme** is a little Lua module to make it easy to change fields in tables over time, using different easing functions.
+**changeme** is a little Lua module to make it easy to interpolate values over time, using different easing functions.

 ## Building